 Around £72 billion is generated each year thanks to the motor industry and that’s why negotiations are so important.
 The working relationship between the UK and Europe needs to be strong if we’re to continue trading confidently.
 For this figure to be unaffected we’d also need open borders so products, parts, and investment can flow with ease.
 Car sales contribute 12% towards the UK’s goods exports which makes us one of the biggest exporters.
 There’s still no confirmation on a trade deal and without one a 10% levy could be added to car prices.

 Earlier this year, the government announced their plans to scrap the sale of petrol and diesel vehicles in 2040.
 The change comes after seeing what impact poor quality air is having on people’s health.
 Since it was announced some drivers have been left slightly mislead and confused.
 Those attitudes could be contributing to the overall falling car sales.
 However, the sale of hybrid and electric cars went up by an astonishing 37% last month, Maybe we’re actually living in the future?!

 Learning to drive can be one of the most freeing, exciting and stressful things you’ll ever do.
 But from 4th December 2017, the practical driving test in the UK is changing and it’s not going to get any easier.
 The test is being modernised to reflect the world we live in and that’s why soon-to-be drivers will be asked to drive with a sat nav during their test.
 Only one in five tests won’t have to do this.
 There are four key changes being made to the driving test and it could be putting potential consumers off learning to drive.
 And if people don’t learn to drive, nobody will buy cars…

-Need an MOT or a service?
+Need an service in Macclesfield?
 Why not book online with our quick, free and easy to use online booking tool.